AStoker/angular-todo-app-start/GUIDE.md

     });
     ```

-As expected, we have failing tests (we don't get things for free afterall).
+As expected, we have failing tests (we don't get things for free after all).
 There are a few things we'll have to do to make this test pass.

 ### Defining The Todo-Item Component